SoftwareAG/c8y-docs/content/edge/operation-bundle/upgrade_esxi.md

 To upgrade the Edge VM on VMware ESXi:

-1. Power off the Edge VM from ESXi console.
+1. Power off the Edge VM from the ESXi console.

 2. Select the Edge VM and click **Actions** > **Export**.
 <img src="/images/edge/edge-esxi-update-export.png" name="Remove VM" style="width:85%;"/>